MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailPolicy.md

 # Set-CsOnlineVoicemailPolicy

 ## SYNOPSIS
 Modifies an existing Online Voicemail policy.
 Online Voicemail policies determine whether or not voicemail transcription, profanity masking for the voicemail transcriptions, translation for the voicemail transcriptions, and editing call answer rule settings are enabled for a user.
-The policies also specify voicemail maximum recording length for a user.
+The policies also specify voicemail maximum recording length for a user and the primary and secondary voicemail system prompt languages.

 ## SYNTAX

 ### Identity (Default)
 ```
 Set-CsOnlineVoicemailPolicy [-Tenant <Guid>] [-EnableTranscription <Boolean>] [-ShareData <String>]
- [-EnableTranscriptionProfanityMasking <Boolean>] [-EnableTranscriptionTranslation <Boolean>] [-EnableEditingCallAnswerRulesSetting <Boolean>] [-MaximumRecordingLength <Duration>] [[-Identity] <XdsIdentity>] [-Force] [-WhatIf] [-Confirm]
+ [-EnableTranscriptionProfanityMasking <Boolean>] [-EnableTranscriptionTranslation <Boolean>] [-EnableEditingCallAnswerRulesSetting <Boolean>] [-MaximumRecordingLength <Duration>] [-PrimarySystemPromptLanguage <String>] [-SecondarySystemPromptLanguage <String>] [-Force] [[-Identity] <XdsIdentity>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ### Instance
 ```
 Set-CsOnlineVoicemailPolicy [-Tenant <Guid>] [-EnableTranscription <Boolean>] [-ShareData <String>]
- [-EnableTranscriptionProfanityMasking <Boolean>] [-EnableTranscriptionTranslation <Boolean>] [-EnableEditingCallAnswerRulesSetting <Boolean>] [-MaximumRecordingLength <Duration>] [-Instance <PSObject>] [-Force] [-WhatIf] [-Confirm]
+ [-EnableTranscriptionProfanityMasking <Boolean>] [-EnableTranscriptionTranslation <Boolean>] [-EnableEditingCallAnswerRulesSetting <Boolean>] [-MaximumRecordingLength <Duration>] [-PrimarySystemPromptLanguage <String>] [-SecondarySystemPromptLanguage <String>] [-Force] [-Instance <PSObject>] [-Force] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
 Online Voicemail service provides organizations with voicemail deposit capabilities for Phone System implementation.

-By default, users enabled for Phone System will be enabled for Online Voicemail, and Online Voicemail policy controls whether or not voicemail transcription, profanity masking for the voicemail transcriptions, translation for the voicemail transcriptions, and editing call answer rule settings are enabled for a user.
-The policies also specify voicemail maximum recording length for a user.
-Online Voicemail transcription is enabled by default, transcription profanity masking is disabled by default, editing call answer rule settings is enabled by default, and voicemail maximum recording length is set to 5 minutes by default.
-Tenant admin would be able to modify existing policies to match the organization's requirements.
+By default, users enabled for Phone System will be enabled for Online Voicemail.
+The Online Voicemail policy controls whether or not voicemail transcription, profanity masking for the voicemail transcriptions, translation for the voicemail transcriptions, and editing call answer rule settings are enabled for a user.
+The policies also specify the voicemail maximum recording length for a user and the primary and secondary voicemail system prompt languages.

+- Online Voicemail transcription is enabled by default
+- Transcription profanity masking is disabled by default
+- Transcription translation is enabled by default
+- Editing call answer rule settings is enabled by default
+- Voicemail maximum recording length is set to 5 minutes by default
+- Primary and secondary system prmopt languages are set to null by default and the users voicemail language setting is used

+Tenant admin would be able to create customized online voicemail policy to match the organization's requirements.

 ## EXAMPLES